mhthies/smarthomeconnect/docs/web.rst

 TODO page segments (:meth:`WebPage.new_segment`)

-See :ref:`web.widgets` for a reference of the pre-defined ui widget types.
+See :ref:`web.widgets` and :ref:`web.log_widgets` for a reference of the pre-defined ui widget types.